Quick Summary:

 A vacation rental application used fragment caching to fetch components.
 By leveraging cache, Airbnb can provide better search results, property listing, and a seamless process for generating user profiles.

 The online music streaming service uses fragment caching to optimize components.
-With the components, SoundCloud augments responsiveness by delivering excellent track listings, streamlining the process of making playlists, and a vast search list.
+With these components, SoundCloud augments responsiveness by delivering excellent track listings, streamlining the process of making playlists, and creating a vast search list.

 An e-commerce platform that uses page caching, low-level caching, and fragment caching to improve website performance.
 Using caches, Shopify renders faster results for the search list, shopping cart, and product description.